 When you think about escaping from the hectic hustle and bustle of daily life, you often envisage a sundrenched beach on a remote, palm tree-covered island in the middle of nowhere, but who really wants to get all the jabs and take the long-haul flights to get there?
 In actual fact, you really don’t need to do any of this as the British Isles have some wonderful little nooks to escape to if you take the time to look.
-A wonderful little hidden gem just like this is Ettrick Cottage run by George and Flora on the beautiful west side of Bute in Scotland.
-Now yes, it might not be bathed in sunshine all year round and you might not need to pack your bikini, but what you are guaranteed of is a wonderful escape, cozy, welcoming surroundings and it’s only a hop, skip, and a jump to get there – perfect!
+A wonderful little hidden gem just like this is Ettrick Cottage in Rothesay, run by George and Flora on the beautiful west side of Bute in Scotland.
+Now yes, it might not be bathed in sunshine all year round, and you might not need to pack your bikini, but what you are guaranteed is a wonderful escape, cozy, welcoming surroundings, and it’s only a hop, skip, and a jump to get there – perfect!

 When you arrive at the cottage, you will find a thoughtful start pack kindly put together by George and Flora with tea, coffee, sugar, and cleaning bits – all very handy.
-And although you are on a self-catering break, if you fancy a night or two away from the kitchen there are plenty of restaurants, bars, waterfront bistros, and cafes in Bute that are definitely worth a try.
+And although you are on a self-catering break, if you fancy a night or two away from the kitchen, there are plenty of restaurants, bars, waterfront bistros, and cafes in Bute that are definitely worth a try.

-There’s plenty to do on the island from taking a leisurely walk along the sands of Ettrick Bay, watching the local wildlife (which includes rare red deer and golden eagles!), or getting the adrenaline flowing by going cycling, kayaking, sailing, or fishing.
+There’s plenty to do on the island, from taking a leisurely walk along the sands of Ettrick Bay, watching the local wildlife (which includes rare red deer and golden eagles!), or getting the adrenaline flowing by going cycling, kayaking, sailing, or fishing.
 There are also three golf courses on the island if you want to get in a round or two and one of the most fun ways to take in the island is on an open-top bus tour (though these usually only run over the summer months).

 So if you fancy a romantic break, an outdoor adventure, or simply a bolthole when city-life all gets too much, then a few days at Ettrick Cottage will have you back on the right track in no time.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.